Did you notice how long that disclaimer was up there?

 Let's say that the situation in South Africa has gotten so untenable, that the apartheid system there is so inhumane, that the nations of the world have decided to band together to attack the South African government to see to it that the oppressed blacks in South Africa finally have freedom and the benefits of majority rule.

-And Governor Clinton, I'm sorry.
+And Governor Clinton, I'm sorry, such a frightening thought.

 Seriously, President Clinton says, I'm going to send troops.